ckormanyos/gamma_f77/README.md

 The coefficients $a_{k}$ have been expanded (via computer algebra) to $48$ terms having $51$ decimal digits of precision.
-With this coefficient list, it is possible to reach the quadruple-precision.
+With this coefficient list, it is possible to reach quadruple-precision, having approximately $34$ decimal digits of precision.
 These higher-precision coefficients can be found in the table `G` in the [source code](https://github.com/ckormanyos/gamma_f77/blob/main/gamma.f).